Mark-Seaman/Shrinking-World-Pubs/journey/Pub/40Something.md

 ### HP

 The most significant change during our forties was my departure from HP.
-After years of dedicated service, I felt a growing misalignment between my values and the company’s direction.
-After the founder’s departure, HP underwent a series of changes that shifted its focus away from innovation and employee well-being.
+After years of dedicated service, I felt a growing misalignment between my values and the company's direction.
+After the founder's departure, HP underwent a series of changes that shifted its focus away from innovation and employee well-being.

 The decision to leave was not easy, but it marked a